mobxjs/mobx-react/README.md

 # mobservable-react

 Package with react component wrapper for combining React with mobservable.
-Exports the `reactiveComponent` decorator and some development utilities.
+Exports the `observer` decorator and some development utilities.
 For documentation, see the [mobservable](https://mweststrate.github.io/mobservable) project.

 ## Installation